-This paper estimates the role of both tax and non-tax determinants in the choice in Sweden to be a closely-held corporation vs. a proprietorship, using individual data for 2004 to 2008 on owners of closely-held businesses.
-While lower-income individuals face relatively neutral incentives, higher income individuals face strong tax incentives to be corporate.
-The data suggest a relatively strong correlation between these tax incentives and the likelihood that a firm is corporate.
+This paper makes use of individual data for 2004 to 2008 on owners of closely-held businesses in Sweden to estimate the role of both tax and non-tax determinants in the choice to be a closely-held corporation vs. a proprietorship.
+While lower-income individuals face relatively neutral incentives, higher income households face strong tax incentives to be corporate.
+The data suggest a strong response to these tax incentives.
 Many conventional non-tax determinants are confirmed in the data as well.